chavag/openideal/README.md

 cd openideal
 ```
 this drush command will create new profile on the profiles directory
-with all neccassary modules and features.
+with all neccassary modules and features:

-it's working good with drush 5. if you have drush 7
-copy the idea directory that created by drush command from
-sites/all/modules/ to profiles/
-and copy the sites/all/modules/contrib directory to profiles/idea/modules

 ```
 drush make build-openideal.make drupal
 ```

+it's working good with drush 5. if you have drush 7,
+fix the directory structure manually:

+	1. copy the idea directory that created by drush command from
+	sites/all/modules/ to profiles/

+	2. copy the sites/all/modules/contrib directory to profiles/idea/modules

 To view the site go to http://{yourdomain}/drupal

 2.1 HybridAuth installation & configuration